fofix/fretwork/README.md

 For Windows, you should use the [win32 dependency pack](https://www.dropbox.com/s/p8xv4pktq670q9i/fofix-win32-deppack-20130304-updated.zip?dl=0) (to unzip into the win32 directory).

-### Native modules

-Some parts of `fretwork` are written in C or C++.
-These must be compiled before you can start the game from source:

-    python setup.py build_ext --inplace --force

 ## Related links

 * Read the doc: https://fretwork.readthedocs.io